Lighthouses of Guatemala: Pacific Coast

 painted with vertical blue and white stripes (the color pattern of

 the Guatemalan flag); lantern painted red.
-Anton Jensen has a view from the rear light, and Google has a satellite
+Anton Jensen has a view from the rear light, Panza Rayada has a view from the sea, and Google has a street view and a satellite

 view.
 This range marks Guatemala's border with Mexico.
 Located